paretoman/votekit/src/pages/code_1d.md

 ## New Classes
 * SimOne1D is a subclass of SimBase.
-* VizOne1D is very similar to VizOne2D.
+* There were two VizOne classes, one for each number of dimensions, but they were very similar and could be combined into VizOne.
+They were called VizOne1D and VizOne2D.
-* Voronoi1D is called by VizOne1D.
+* Voronoi1D is called by VizOne.

 ## Maybe new in future.
 OneDCandidate would be a sibling of CandidateSim but maybe it overwrites renderForeground and instead has render1DForeground.